jeremyrist/jeremyrist.github.io/tutorial-week-3.md

 ![img](http://zengrids.com/images/limitless-layouts.png)

-* All these suckers really are is a series of boxes with information inside them!
+* All websites really are is a series of boxes with information inside them!